-Once you have successfully completed all the required didactic, introductory experiential learning as well as all other program requirements, you will be eligible to begin APPE rotations.
-These advanced rotations are designed for active participation in the provision of pharmacy services including direct patient care during 6 core and 4 elective rotations in the fourth and final year (P4).
-These rotations will build upon the didactic learning, labs, and introductory experiences to help you master knowledge and skills that will allow you to competently enter the pharmacy profession.
+When students have successfully completed all the required didactic and introductory experiential learning as well as all other progression requirements, they will be eligible to begin APPE rotations.
+These advanced rotations are designed for active participation in the provision of pharmacy services including direct patient care during 6 core and 4 elective rotation in the 4th and final year (P4).
+These rotations will build upon the didactic learning, labs, and introductory experiences to help master knowledge and skills that will facilitate competent entrance into the pharmacy profession.
 Each rotation year begins in June and ends in the following April.
-You are expected to maintain an ePortfolio with items demonstrating your continued learning and professional development as you progress through the year.
+Students are expected to complete various field encounters demonstrating continued learning and professional development while progressing through the year.
 These items will vary depending on the rotation.
 Please refer to course syllabi for further detail